 At only ¾ of a mile long, the little Two Harbors Trail is perfect for a short hike.
-What this trail lacks in length, it makes up for in scenery and in the access it provides you to many popular features of Split Rock Lighthouse State Park.
+What this trail lacks in length, it makes up for in scenery and in the access, it provides you too many popular features of Split Rock Lighthouse State Park.

 North River Trail & Prairie Loop